iam-samin/Bangla-LaTeX-MathPhysics/README.md

 ## Files in This Repository

 - **bangla_template.zip**: A ZIP archive containing the essential files for this template.
 - **custom.sty**: A custom style file modified from Kevin Zhou's original version.
-This file has been adjusted to enhance mathematical equations and to support Bengali text.
+This file has been adjusted to support Bengali text.
 - **kalpurush.ttf**: The Kalpurush font file, licensed under the [SIL Open Font License, Version 1.0](https://scripts.sil.org/OFL).
 - **main.tex**: The main LaTeX file to compile your document.
 This file is also a modified version of Kevin Zhou's original template.
 - **bangla_template.pdf**: A preview PDF of the template.